Hawai‘i Forest Bird Surveys

 Approach:

 Forest bird surveys are conducted on each of the main islands on a 5-year rotation basis.
-The order of the 5-year cycle will include East Hawai’i (Ka’ū), West Hawai’i, East Maui, Moloka’i and West Maui, and Kaua’i, in each respective year.
+The order of the 5-year cycle includes East Hawai’i (Ka’ū), West Hawai’i, East Maui, Moloka’i and West Maui, and Kaua’i, in each respective year.
 Additional sites on these islands and on O’ahu will be surveyed as funds allow.
 Surveys are conducted in key native forest bird habitat.
 Surveys use the same transect lines established during the statewide surveys in 1988, as well as additional transects needed to fill in range gaps.
 A Variable Circular Plot (VCP) point count census technique is used to survey for status, distribution, and abundance of native and introduced forest birds.
 Data collected include date, time and weather condition; species and number, type of observation and distance from observer; and plant phenology as appropriate.
 Additional field surveys and observations may be done to collect information on species activity and behavior and reproductive condition.
 A VCP data analysis computer program is used to summarize data and calculate population statistics and density estimates.
+New technologies such as drones or automatic sound recorders (songmeters) may also be used if deemed appropriate.

 Objectives: